renzasprec/Air-Passenger/README.md

-# Guerry
+# Air Passenger
- Time-series problem using Guerry dataset
+ Time-series problem using SARIMAX on Air Passenger data in Python